AndreasWintherMoen/project-cows/README.md

 * views

 ### server

-Contains the
+Contains overview of current games,functionnality for creating new games and connecting two players together.
+Key files are _/plugins/Routing.kt_ , which brings end-points for the client to connect to, and classes found inside _/services/shared_ and _/services/simulation_ that serialise and deserialise data.

 ### simulation_server

-Contains the server that is responsible for
+Contains the server that is responsible for simulating each round.
+Important files include _/simulationModels/RoundSimulator.kt_  that simulates the entire round, using _/simulationModels/TowerSimulationModel.kt_ and _simulationModels/TowerSimulationModel.kt_ to simulate the more specific actions of Units and Towers.